verbb/formie/docs/templates/render-options.md

 }) }}
 ```

-Use this when you need to delay Formie initialization — for example until cookie consent is granted for captcha scripts.
+Use this when you need to delay Formie initialisation — for example until cookie consent is granted for captcha scripts.
 See [reCAPTCHA — Cookie consent and deferred loading](/integrations/captchas/recaptcha#cookie-consent-and-deferred-loading).

 ### `useObserver`

-`useObserver` controls whether Formie's browser script should automatically initialize new forms added to the page later.
+`useObserver` controls whether Formie's browser script should automatically initialise new forms added to the page later.

 This matters most on pages where forms are injected after load, such as modal, Ajax, or front-end application workflows.